-On the other hand, WordPress.com is more suitable for hobby bloggers, who will still need to manage technical aspects and website updates (or hire someone else to do it for you!).
+On the other hand, WordPress.com is more suitable for hobby bloggers, who will still need to manage the technical aspects and website updates (or hire someone else to do it for you!).

 The Good, the Bad and the Ugly of WordPress.com:

-CONs (The Good Stuff):
+PROs (The Good Stuff):